JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 the symbols will not clash with other symbols in your C codebase.

 The definitions part shows how Kotlin primitive types map into C primitive types.
-We discussed the opposite mapping the [Kotlin/Native as an Apple Framework](apple-framework.html) tutorial, which you may want to check out.
+We discussed the reverse mapping the [C TYPES TUTORIAL] tutorial, which you may want to check out.

-The next part of the `demo_api.h` file contains definition of types that are used in the library:
+The next part of the `demo_api.h` file contains definitions of types that are used in the library:

 <div class="sample" markdown="1" mode="C" theme="idea" data-highlight-only="1" auto-indent="false">